hachmannlab/chemml/README.md

     cd chemml
     pip install -e .

+We also require the user to install PyTorch depending on their operating system and GPU configuration, which can be done by following the wizard on [this page](https://pytorch.org/get-started/locally/).

 Here is a list of external libraries that will be installed with chemml:
    - numpy
    - pandas